Road Status: CLOSED

 Trail Ridge Road spans the Park and connects Estes Park to the town of Grand Lake on the western slope.
 It’s the highest continuously paved road in the United States, reaching an elevation of 12,183 feet.

 It is open to vehicle traffic from around Memorial Day weekend until the Park Service closes it in the fall.
-A Timed Entry Permit is required to drive over Trail Ridge Road between 9am and 2pm from May 26 to Oct 22, 2023.
+A Timed Entry Permit is required to drive over Trail Ridge Road.
+Check the hours and dates before you go.

 Temporary closings to the Alpine region occasionally occur in early June or late fall because of snow.
 It’s usually October before the Park Service gives up fighting the snow and turns the road back to Mother Nature for the winter.